iljf/Assignment_CLIP/README.md

 # Installation
 - written in Window os, python 3.9
-- other requirements are in reqiurments.txt
+- other requirements are in reqiurements.txt